microsoft/azure-spring-apps-training/README.md

 ## What you should expect

-This is not the official documentation, but an opinionated training.
+This is not the official documentation but an opinionated training.

 It is a hands-on training, and it will use the command line extensively.
 The idea is to get coding very quickly and play with the platform, from a simple demo to far more complex examples.